ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 ----------

-### Now that Busco is activated/installed, lets try it out.
+### Test BUSCO on a bacterial genome.

-First we need a genome to test on.
-Lets start with a small bacterial one.
+We need a genome to test on, lets start by assembling a small bacterial one.

 The following code block symlinks in some raw Illumina reads and does some basic read clean up with [HTStream](https://github.com/s4hts/HTStream/issues).